Social media audit template: Free checklist + guide

 1. Social media management platforms

-Tools like Hootsuite, Sprout Social, and Agorapulse offer built-in analytics across all the major social networks.
-You can easily aggregate data on follower count, reach, engagement, top-performing social media posts, and more key metrics.
-Many also provide reporting capabilities to help visualize trends.
+Tools like Hootsuite, Sprout Social, and Agorapulse offer built-in analytics across major social networks.
+You can aggregate data on follower count, reach, engagement, and top-performing posts.
+Many also provide reporting capabilities to visualize trends.

 2. Social media analytics dashboards